dvelovski/shirtpostbot2k/readme.md

-This is the code behind the bot ShirtPostBot 2300 on Facebook, uploaded at request. https://www.facebook.com/spb2300/
+This is the code behind the bot ShirtPostBot 2300 on Facebook, uploaded at request.<br>
+https://www.facebook.com/spb2300/